sshyran/shasta/CONTRIBUTING.md

 using the C++20 standard.
 Use features in that standard liberally.
 However, you cannot use C++ features that are being considered for the C++23 standard.
+* Build and test your code using the current long term support Ubuntu release.
 * For functionality not provided by the standard libraries, you can also use the Boost libraries.
 * If possible, avoid adding dependencies on other packages.